The best New Zealand summer festivals you don’t want to miss!

 Photo Credit: NZ Herald

 Not on the North Island during these dates?
-Sweet as, Bay Dreams Nelson follows on 5 January.
-Tickets for both Bay Dreams events start from $169.
-Add $129 for a VIP upgrade*.
+Sweet as, Bay Dreams Queenstown follows on 5 January.

 For an even dreamier vacay, take this 5-day woo-worthy road trip from Auckland to the Mount.